Here is a selection of our recent/current projects:

 In 2011, we completed a study of heritage in the Coalfield area of Sunderland, on behalf of Sunderland City Council.
 The area includes Copt Hill, Hetton, Houghton-le-Spring and Shiney Row, and such landmarks as Easington Lane War Memorial, the Victoria Bridge, Houghton Hillside Cemetery and Penshaw Monument.
 We looked at the current heritage offer, engaged with the community by organising a number of consultation events and produced a report with recommendations about the future delivery of heritage in the area.

 Coatsworth Conservation Area

-NECT is currently leading a multi-disciplinary team in preparing a Stage II THI bid to the Heritage Lottery Fund on behalf of Gateshead Council.
+In 2012 NECT led a multi-disciplinary team prepared a successful Stage II THI bid to the Heritage Lottery Fund on behalf of Gateshead Council.
 The area of focus is Coatsworth Conservation Area, a district retail centre in the town with a fascinating history.
-The bid will concentrate on using the area’s history to restore historic buildings to their former glory, aiming to regenerate the local economy whilst improving and enhancing the character of the neighbourhood.
-As part of the bid, NECT has prepared a Conservation Area Character Appraisal, which is currently being developed into a Management Strategy, and we will also be producing a Shopfront Design Guide.
-Throughout the bid, NECT and Gateshead Council together have consulted with the local community through drop-in events, and will be continuing to do this throughout development of the bid.
+The bid concentrated on using the area’s history to restore historic buildings to their former glory, aiming to regenerate the local economy whilst improving and enhancing the character of the neighbourhood.
+As part of the bid, NECT prepared a Conservation Area Character Appraisal, which is currently being developed into a Management Strategy, and also produced a Shopfront Design Guide.
+Throughout the bid, NECT and Gateshead Council together have consulted with the local community through drop-in events, and will be continuing to do this throughout delivery of the scheme.